DataConservancy/dcs-package-ingest/package-ingest-karaf/README.md

     * `org.dataconservancy.packaging.ingest.camel.impl.FedoraDepositDriver`
     * `org.dataconservancy.packaging.ingest.camel.impl.EmailNotifications`
 * Create as many deposit workflow configurations as desired.
 Each configuration can be used to specify a directory to watch for packages, as well as a Fedora container to deposit into.
 To do this, click the `+` button next to `org.dataconservancy.packaging.ingest.camel.impl.PackageFileDepositWorkflow` and fill in the fields to add a configuration.
 You can add or remove as many as you wish.

+## Verification ##
+To verify that services are running, do `scr:list` on the command line, or go to the web console `OSGi -> Components`: [http://localhost:8181/system/console/components](http://localhost:8181/system/console/components).
+Make sure everything you configured has an `active` state.